whokshitiz/Spotify-Clone/README.md

 # Spotify-Clone
-This is an Spotify Clone made using HTML +CSS and JavaScript where we can play songs have interactive features of sound bar and comes up with copyright free songs which you can use to paly songs and this project can later be used to a make a full stack project.Various features such as Nav Bar and Footer where made using Original Spotify App
+This is an Spotify Clone made using HTML + CSS and JavaScript where we can play songs have interactive features of sound bar and comes up with copyright free songs which you can use to paly songs and this project can later be used to a make a full stack project.Various features such as Nav Bar and Footer where made using Original Spotify App